climate-zones-and-weather-patterns

 Tropical Climate Zones

-Tropical regions are characterized by high temperatures and significant rainfall throughout the year.
+Tropical regions are characterized by high temperatures and significant rainfall throughout much of the year, though seasonal dry periods occur in savanna subtypes.
 This climate supports a diverse range of crops, including:

 - Rice